 What Do Bass Eat?
 7 Surprising Baits that Work Every Time

 Every bass fisherman has asked themselves or someone else, “What do Bass Eat?”.
-We ask this question for an obvious reason, if we know what they eat, we can more easily catch them.
+We ask this question for an obvious reason: if we know what they eat, we can catch them more easily.

 Even if we enjoy being outdoors and appreciate the time spent with nature, we would still rather not waste our time with little chance of catching a Bass.

-It’s important to have a basic understanding of the feeding habits of the fish we’re looking to catch, this will save us time and money in the long run and increase the fun factor as we’ll get more bites in return.
+It’s important to have a basic understanding of the feeding habits of the fish we’re looking to catch; this will save us time and money in the long run and increase the fun factor as we get more bites in return.

-We don’t have to be an expert on fish feeding habits, nor do we need to know what every fish likes to eat, but having a basic understanding will put us ahead of the pack and could dramatically increase our chances of success.
+We don’t have to be experts on fish feeding habits or know what every fish likes to eat, but having a basic understanding will put us ahead of the pack and could dramatically increase our chances of success.

-Largemouth bass are known as predator fish, which means they hunt and eat other fish, bugs, insects, and pretty much anything else they can wrap their mouth around.
+Largemouth bass are known as predator fish, which means they hunt and eat other fish, bugs, insects, and anything else they can wrap their mouth around.

-Given enough time, food, and a suitable environment, Largemouth bass can grow to a significant size.
+Largemouth bass can grow significantly with enough time, food, and a suitable environment.
 They are best suited to warmer waters with plenty of hiding places where they can ambush their prey.
-They will naturally eat smaller fish such as minnows and shad, but given the opportunity, they will quite happily take on larger fish such as trout.
+They will naturally eat smaller fish, such as minnows and shad, but given the opportunity, they will happily take on larger fish, such as trout.

-They don’t only eat fish but will eat mice, rats, frogs, insects, and even small birds.
-I have personally seen a very large 14-pound or more Bass attack a duck!
+They eat fish, mice, rats, frogs, insects, and even small birds.
+I have seen a very large 14-pound or more Bass attack a duck!

-Bass will prefer to hunt and eat things that seem to be hurt or struggling in the water, as these are generally easier kills with less energy expended to secure a meal.
-It’s due to the varied diet of bass that we have so many bait options and they all play in different ways when in the water.
+Bass prefer to hunt and eat things that seem hurt or struggle in the water, as these are generally easier kills with less energy expended to secure a meal.
+Due to the bass’ varied diet, we have so many bait options, and they all play in different ways when in the water.

-Despite how they look, bass are pretty smart, so going out with the same bait every single day is likely to result in diminishing returns.
-The fish will learn to avoid what you’re offering them in very little time.
+Despite their appearance, bass are pretty smart, so going out with the same bait daily will likely result in diminishing returns.
+The fish will learn to avoid what you’re offering them quickly.

-When you’re out fishing you might find that a plastic minnow works wonders, however, the very next day you’ll only get a bite if you’re using a 9″ worm.
-At a basic level, this means if you’re having no luck with one method after an hour, try something different and see if that produces the results you’re looking for.
+When fishing, you might find that a plastic minnow works wonders.
+However, you’ll only get a bite the next day if you’re using a 9″ worm.
+At a basic level, if you’re having no luck with one method after an hour, try something different and see if that produces the results you’re looking for.
 B

 When do Bass Eat?

-If you want to maximize your chances of catching a bass, then you need to understand the time of day they like to eat.
+To maximize your chances of catching a bass, you need to understand when they like to eat.

-A bass is characterized by very large eyes that protrude slightly from the side of their heads, they have a single large lens that allows for a lot of light to be captured from a wide viewing angle.
-Coating the back of their eyes is melanin which helps them see better both in bright conditions and when little light is available.
+A bass is characterized by very large eyes that protrude slightly from the side of its head.
+Its single large lens lets much light be captured from a wide viewing angle.
+Melanin coats the back of its eyes, helping it see better in bright conditions and when little light is available.

-During the day Bass have what is classed as photopic vision and at night they have scotopic, which basically means that during daylight hours they will see better colors and depth perception, and at night their eyes will adjust to take in more light at the expense of depth and color.
+During the day, Bass have what is classed as photopic vision, and at night, they have a scotopic vision.
+This means that during daylight hours, they will see better colors and depth perception, and at night, their eyes will adjust to take in more light at the expense of depth and color.

-Most experienced anglers will fish at either dusk or dawn, this is when Bass are actively hunting prey due to the visual advantage they have over prey.
-If you go out often enough you’ll come across plenty of occasions where shad are being pushed to the service at dusk by hunting bass.
+Most experienced anglers will fish at dusk or dawn when bass actively hunt prey due to their visual advantage over prey.
+If you go out often enough, you’ll come across plenty of occasions where shad are being pushed to the service at dusk by hunting bass.

 Can Bass See in the Dark?

-There’s something magical about fishing at night, it’s an experience that’s completely different from fishing during daylight hours.
-We’ve already established that bass have a distinct advantage over their prey when it comes to low-light conditions due to their unique eye biology.
+There’s something magical about fishing at night, an experience completely different from fishing during daylight hours.
+We’ve already established that bass have a distinct advantage over their prey in low-light conditions due to their unique eye biology.
 But does that directly translate into anglers being able to fish at night for bass?

 The short answer is yes.
-Bass are frequently more active at night when conditions suit their hunting style, this means that night anglers are going to have an increased amount of success if they are well-prepared and have the right bait.
+Bass are frequently more active at night when conditions suit their hunting style.
+This means that night anglers will have more success if they are well-prepared and have the right bait.

-In addition to increased activity, you’re probably going to find less competition from fellow anglers at night, so you should be able to more easily position yourself in a prime spot.
+In addition to increased activity, you’ll probably find less competition from fellow anglers at night, so you should be able to position yourself in a prime spot more easily.

-In my experience and contrary to intuition, a darker bait is better suited to nighttime fishing. if you’re not having any luck with darker baits, feel free to switch to another color and see what the response from the fish is like.
+Contrary to intuition, a darker bait is better suited to nighttime fishing.
+If you’re not having any luck with darker baits, switch to another color and see what the fish responds to.

-It’s worth bearing in mind that fish are not the only thing that prefers nighttime, you’ll probably find a significant increase in insects, so top up on repellant or invest in a face net.
+It’s worth remembering that fish are not the only creatures prefer nighttime.
+You’ll probably find a significant increase in insects, so top up on repellant or invest in a face net.

 Related content you may be interested in reviewing.